theoh-io/Airflow/README.md

 ## Documentation & Next Steps

 - `docs/roadmap.md`: canonical tracker for phases and tasks.
+- **Phase 1 Complete**: The solver now implements incompressible flow with PISO pressure-velocity coupling.
+Tested successfully with the heated cavity case.
 - Upcoming work:
-  - implement `createFields.H` and the incompressible momentum loop
-  - add temperature transport with optional buoyancy
+  - add temperature transport equation with Boussinesq buoyancy coupling (Phase 2)
-  - fix Docker Desktop ↔ WSL integration so `docker compose` and bind mounts work without the tar workaround
   - extend test scripts to execute the tutorial case and capture residuals
+  - add CI (GitHub Actions) for automated builds and regression testing
   - document ParaView/X11 setup for Linux, macOS, and WSL2 users

 Contributions should update both the roadmap and this section so users can quickly tell what’s done versus planned.